openresty/lua-resty-limit-traffic/lib/resty/limit/count.md

 The return values depend on the following cases:

-1. If the request does not exceed the `count` value specified in the [new](#new) method, then this method returns `0` as the delay as well as remaining count of allowed requests at the current time (as the 2nd return value).
+1. If the request does not exceed the `count` value specified in the [new](#new) method, then this method returns `0` as the delay and the remaining count of allowed requests at the current time (as the 2nd return value).

 2. If the request exceeds the `count` limit specified in the [new](#new) method then this method returns `nil` and the error string `"rejected"`.